 - Ability to work independently and as a part of a dynamic team

 - Cultural competency in working with low‐income clients from diverse backgrounds, including clients with physical and mental disabilities, LEP and LGBT clients

 - Strong organizational, language and communication skills

 - Exceptional listener and strategist who thrives in a collegial environment

 Compensation and Benefits

-Compensation is based on experience and competitive public interest salaries.
-Position will be eligible for medical and dental benefits, paid holidays and sick leave.
+Compensation is based on experience and our competitive public interest salary scale.
+Position will be eligible for medical and dental benefits.